MarneeDear/presentations/gatling/load-testing-with-gatling.md

 # Simulations

-Simulations are a series of user actions you automate with the Gatling API framework.
+Simulations are a series of user actions you automate with the Gatling API.
 This is stuff like:
 * Login
 * Go to a page
 * Enter data